-Small business owners in Australia are experiencing positive growth with good market conditions over the years.
+Small business owners in the UK are experiencing positive growth with good market conditions over the years.
 However, running a business on your own or with a small team can come with a crucial challenge – making sure that customers actually pay you.

 There will be those horror stories of customers who become elusive once it’s time to pay you.
 You are walking a slippery slope when you don’t want to present yourself as being harsh on customers who pay late but also making sure that your bottom line does not suffer.